medenhan/Odoo17/README.md

 # Automating Odoo 17 Deployment on AWS EC2 Using Userdata
-# Odoo 17 Deployment on AWS EC2
+# step-by-step instructions and Guides

 ## 1. Project Overview